Zetela tangaroa

 Zetela tangaroa is a species of sea snail, a marine gastropod mollusk in the family Solariellidae.

 Description

+Zetela tangaroa have conic-shaped shells.
+The length of the shell attains 5.8 mm.
+This species is also known to be deposit feeders.

 Distribution

 This marine species is endemic to New Zealand and is found off the Auckland Islands at depths between 490 and 1019 m.